LosBagros/roobet-scraper/readme.md

 I wanted to analyze whether the data is real.
 I made simple dashboard in grafana to visualize the data.
 I'm not sure if it's real, but it looks like it is.
 We will see.

+## To do list

+Need to fix db design, it's trash.
+Missing some columns, etc.

+- [ ] start saving anonymous users
+- [ ] don't know what to do when bet changes (save it as new bet or update the old one, now it's not saving because same primary key)

+Need to find out difference between timestamp, closeoutTimestamp, createdAt, updatedAt, addedAt
 ## Set up

 ```bash